gDub74/Eventz/readme.txt

-    Events is an event emitter module that can register named events with any number of callback handlers.
+    the Events module in main.js is an event emitter module that can register named events with any number of callback handlers.
 Emit registered events and upon emission pass in any additional arguments to the handler(s).
     Remove spacific previously registered events.
 Remove all handlers associated with a given event.
-And, register & fire a one-time event/handeler.
+And, register and a one-time only event/handeler.